SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 > The system should disclose only the minimum amount of information about a given party needed to facilitate a transaction and no more. [[45]]

+For example, the partial disclosure of portions of an ACDC to enable chain-link confidentiality of the subsequent full disclosure is an application of the principle of least disclosure.
+Likewise, unbundling only the necessary attributes from a bundled commitment using selective disclosure to enable a correlation minimizing disclosure is an application of the principle of least disclosure.

 ### Three Party Exploitation Model
 Unpermission exploitation is characterized using a three-party model.
 The three parties are as follows: